-Atlas' Symbol or Attribute: Almost always depicted, at least in modern times, with the globe of the world on his shoulders—which, incidentally, makes it seem that the ancients did not think that the world was flat.
-But the earliest references mention him just holding up a "pillar" believed to keep the sky from crushing the earth, normally thought of as a round disk, below.
+You'll recognize the Greek God Atlas as he's the bearded middle-aged man, very muscular, crouched beneath a globe which he balances on his shoulders.
+Atlas is almost always depicted, at least in modern times, with the globe of the world on his shoulders—which, incidentally, makes it seem that the ancients did not think that the world was flat.
+But the earliest references mention him as just holding up a "pillar" believed to keep the sky from crushing the earth below.

-Children: The Pleiades (the 7 Star Maidens), of whom Maia, the mother of Hermes, is probably the best known.
+The children of Atlas included the Pleiades (the 7 Star Maidens), of whom Maia, the mother of Hermes, is probably the best known.
 Atlas is usually considered to be the father of the Hyade and of the Hesperides as well.
 The Hesperides watched over the orchard where the Golden Apples grew.

-Interesting Facts: Because of the association of strength, protection, and endurance, many companies have used "Atlas" in their names though this has fallen out of favor in recent years.
+Because of the association of strength, protection, and endurance, many companies have used "Atlas" in their names though this has fallen out of favor in recent years.
 And of course, according to one etymology, this Greek god gave his name to one of the most common books in the world—the Atlas, showing maps of that same globe balanced on his shoulders.
 But the original "Atlas" for the book of maps seems to be King Atlas of Mauretania, who was depicted in an early book of maps.